Oticon Hearing Aids: Models, Features, Prices, and Reviews

 Opn Play comes in a range of 12 colors along with decorative stickers that let children lend their own personalities to the hearing aids.

-Oticon CROS solutions
+Oticon CROS Solutions

 Oticon has integrated its top technologies into a CROS (contralateral routing of signal) solution for people with single-sided deafness.
 A transmitter on the deaf side sends sound to a hearing aid on the side with better hearing.
 That way, users get 360-degree sound and overcome the “head shadow” effect that blocks sound from the side of the head with the deaf ear.